These lesser known places in Los Angeles will give you a better idea of what the City of Angels really has to offer

 Our favorite parts of San Pedro include Point Fermin park and lighthouse, the Korean Friendship bell, and the Marine Mammal Care Center.
 Parking and admission are free for each, although they request a donation if you attend an afternoon lighthouse tour.
 Cabrillo Beach is also a popular spot with locals, as is the historic downtown area of San Pedro.
 And if you're into Navy ships, the USS Iowa museum is conveniently located here as well.

 Manhattan Beach is the sand volleyball capitol of the West Coast.
 Many of our gold medal Olympians have trained and competed here, and you'll see their bronze volleyball plaques embedded on the pier.
 And here's an insiders tip on some local events we always enjoy - during the Halloween season come enjoy the Pumpkin Race festivities, and for the holiday season don't miss the Pier Lighting Ceremony and open house.

-The site of many Hollywood films, from Rebel Without a Cause, to The Transformers, to La La Land, you can't beat the scenic views of the L. A. basin or the famous Hollywood sign from here.
+The site of many Hollywood films, from Rebel Without a Cause, to The Transformers, to La La Land, you can't beat the scenic views of the L. A. basin or the famous Hollywood sign from the Griffith Observatory.
 Admission is always free.
 Learn about our fascinating solar system, see a show in the planetarium or Leonard Nimoy Theater, or just walk the grounds.
 The best way to get there is to use the DASH Observatory bus.
 Day or night, we're certain you'll enjoy your visit.

 MALIBU CREEK STATE PARK

-If you're into nature and hiking, this is a great place to do it!
+If you're into nature and hiking, Malibu Creek State Park is a great place to do it!
 Rock Pond, the M*A*S*H television show filming location, and Malibu Lake are all great places to see.
 Spring is our favorite season to visit due to the wildflower blooms.
 Parking fees are currently $12 as of this post, but please check the website below for the latest updates.
 And we highly recommend stopping by the Visitors Center to learn about native wildlife and the filming history of the park, open weekends from noon to 4 p.m.

 Officially known as Mount San Antonio, the locals call it Mt.
 Baldy because of the large rocky escarpment along one side of the peak.
 At 10,069 feet, it's the highest point in Los Angeles County.
 Ice House Canyon is a great hike in the area.
 From the trail head to the saddle it's approximately 7.5 miles round-trip.
-Bring cramp-ons if you hike during the Winter months, because yes, Los Angeles County does get snow.
+Bring cramp-ons if you hike during the Winter months, because yes, Los Angeles County does get snow!
 And be sure to stop by the Mt.
 Baldy Visitors Center before you hike to get your required wilderness permit.

 Further up the road from Ice House Canyon is the Mt.
 Baldy ski lift.
 You can take this up to The Notch for spectacular views of the San Gabriel Mountains without the need to hike.
 In the Winter, you can enjoy skiing and snow tubing.
 Regardless of which method you choose to get up the mountain, be sure to enjoy a good meal at Mt.
 Baldy Lodge before leaving this scenic, little known area of Los Angeles.
 You may even want to spend a night or two in one of the lodge's rustic cabins.